Got a Job? Get a Work Permit! It's the Law.

 - Parent/Guardian must be present with minor child.

-- Up to 8 hours on a non-school day
+- more than 8 hours on non-school days

 More information can be found at: